Park Chan-wook spins a frustrating, borderline incomprehensible Hitchcock-like noir about a detective and a mysterious widow

 Whereas in The Handmaiden, Park intricately signposted everything so that the final puzzle slotted together in a succession of deeply satisfying clicks (flipping the narrative on its head not once, but three times), Decision offers very little of the same pleasures.
 The movie indulges endless time-jumping, as though daring you to keep up, but clarifications as to where we are and why are in short supply.
 What should be gripping is made merely frustrating.
 Meanwhile, new characters appear out of thin air with the audacity of established ones, leaving you to wonder whether you've missed something important or lost an important thread.

 Maybe this could all have been forgiven somewhat had there been any palpable chemistry between the two leads.
-The movie, ultimately, is more interested in romance than plot, yet it takes up so much time spinning its narrative in twenty directions that the central pairing leaves very little impression.
+The movie, ultimately, is more interested in romance than plot, yet it takes up so much time spinning its narrative in twenty directions at once that the central pairing leaves very little impression.
 Across what amounts to a languidly paced affair, the film's blunt title quickly begins to sound like a very tempting proposition.